mikebarile/ML-Blog/README.md

   ```

 ## Future Direction for the Project
-  There are several improvements that could be made to my project.
-Perhaps the biggest improvement I could make would be to spend time refactoring.
-There are several major areas where I could DRY up my code including:
+  There are several improvements that I could make to my project.
+Perhaps the largest improvement would be to spend time refactoring.
+There are several areas where I could significantly DRY up my code including:
   - Move CSS to SASS
   - Migrate modal JS logic to a utility file
   - General cleanup of unnecessary clutter